7 Do’s and Don’ts for Working with a Recruiter in Your Job Search

 Make Yourself Available

-Do: Be sure that you are reachable by your recruiter in order for the process to go as smoothly as possible.
-If you are going out of town or know you will not be available for a few days, then let them know.
+Do: Be accessible to your recruiter in order for the process to go as smoothly as possible.
+If you are going out of town or know you will not be available for a few days, let them know right away.

 Don’t: Disappear or go MIA in the middle of the interview process.
 If you are working with a recruiter and are being considered as a candidate, time is of the essence.
 It also makes us nervous if we suddenly cannot get a hold of you, and not to mention, it prolongs the timeline for a decision to be made.